+44 (0)1372 209936

 Hear in the short video above one of our clients talking about their work with us in translating assessments that focus on sales personnel recruitment and development.

-Typical Assessment Translation Projects
+Previous Assessment Translation Projects

 Request a Quotation

-Plunet With their personal Plunet account our clients can easily raise new requests, securely upload and download their files.
+Secure file uploading with Plunet - With their personal Plunet account, our clients can easily raise new requests and securely upload/download their files.
 They can also track their order progress and have access to their quote’s history.
-To learn more about Plunet please watch our video introduction.
+To learn more about Plunet, please watch our video introduction.

 Drop files here or